Design Patterns in Java: An Easy Learning

 • The Course class serves as an intermediary, facilitating interactions between Student instances.
 Instead of conversing directly, students rely on the Course to broadcast messages, which simplifies communication and reduces object dependencies.

-• Memento Pattern captures and restores an object's state without exposing its internal structure.
+• The Memento Design Pattern captures and restores an object's state without exposing its internal structure.

-• This pattern is useful for saving and retrieving an object's state, like implementing an undo feature in a text editor where you can revert to a previous version of the document.
+• This pattern is helpful in saving and retrieving an object's state, like implementing an undo feature in a text editor where you can revert to a previous version of the document.

 Example